merrillosh/merrillosh.github.io/project/transit.md

 ![Ventra App Reviews](/img/full/transit2.png)
 ###### Some notable customer reviews of the current app's design.

 Based on this exercise, I realized I needed to understand real users, not just online reviewers, point of view more, so I gave empathy interviews to a random selection of riders at my local transit stop, the Davis street transit center, which includes an L, Metra, and CTA/Pace bus stop, to capture a variety of user perspectives.
+Many shared the complaints of online reviewers, but were also interested in expanding Ventra's existing features by allowing you to scan your phone to pay your fare and improving the transit tracking portion of the app.

 # Ideation